Gagnon-lab/takasugi-genetics/README.md

 ## For generating figures using processed data
 If step 1 is done successfully, the pipeline would have created a number of files in an output directory for each sample within `OUTPUT/`.
 For most of the CRISPR recording analysis, we used the `.allReadCounts` files outputted from the pipeline to compare barcodes between different embryos. **I've included these files in the `data/readcounts_files/` directory, but one could also download it from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186338) as well.**

 The pipeline will also generate visualization output necessary to make plots such as **Figure 4C** and all the plots in **Figure S5**.
-The files can be found within the *var/www/html* directory.
+These files can be found within the *var/www/html* directory.

 Within `var/www/html`, each sample will have its own folder as follows:
 ```